Curdworth residential property owned on a long lease is a depreciating asset because a leaseholder merely owns the property for a set term.

-It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the premises will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |